jeffreyhwatson/online_outcomes/README.md

 This project aims to develop recommendations for strategies to avoid unsatisfactory outcomes in online learning environments and implement a model that can predict unfavorable outcomes in a timely manner so interventions can be applied to improve those outcomes.

+## Overview
+The Covid-19 pandemic has only accelerated the growth in online learning and the opportunities and concerns associated with it.
+This project aimed to develop a model to predict unfavorable outcomes in virtual learning environments and recommendations for strategies to avoid and/or remedy those outcomes.

+Since I wanted to avoid both false positives and false negatives (to capture the maximum number of at-risk students while still efficiently allocating resources) for this project, I chose an accuracy measure of F1,  because it is sensitive to both types of error.
+Data cleaning, EDA, modeling, and evaluation were performed, and a voting classifier model with an F1 accuracy score of 0.69 (recall=.65, precision=.72) was chosen as the the final model for the project.
+An F1 score is a mix of both precision and recall (F1=1 means perfect recall and precision), so interpretation of the results is more easily described in terms of recall and precision.

+- The recall score of .65 meant that 65% of unsatisfactory outcomes were correctly classified as unsatisfactory.

+- The precision score of .72 indicated that 72% of outcomes classified as unsatisfactory were truly unsatisfactory.

+Statistical testing was also employed to develop the following recommendations to help drive a higher level of satisfactory outcomes:

+- Preemptive outreach and support programs should be implemented for non-traditional learners and lower income students, and inferential research should be conducted examining the advantages and disadvantages that socioeconomic status and education level confer in an academic setting to help refine those programs moving forward.

+- Students should be advised to maintain modest course loads.
+Over half of the students with a heavy course load withdraw before the end of the course, and even a medium course load makes a withdrawl about as likely as a passing grade.

+- Students should be counseled to maintain medium or higher online activity levels.
+Further, an automated reminder system that triggers when students fall below a predetermined level should be initiated, along with a web design assessment and A/B testing program, with the goal of driving up student engagement.

 ***
 ## Data Understanding

 The data set for the project is the Open University Learning Analytics dataset.

 The dataset was obtained as a compressed zip file containing 7 csv files of tabular data.
-After cleaning and EDA, the data was ultimately reduced to a modeling dataset 19,458 rows and 13 columns (12 features plus the target).
+After cleaning and EDA, the data was ultimately reduced to a modeling dataset of 19,458 rows and 14 columns (13 features plus the target).

 Citation:
 Kuzilek, J., Hlosta, M. & Zdrahal, Z. Open University Learning Analytics dataset.
 Sci Data 4, 170171 (2017).
 [Article](https://doi.org/10.1038/sdata.2017.171)